 Urea is another harmful ingredient that can be found in de-icers – although not in EcoGrit!
 It is also commonly found in fertilisers.
 Right from its initial production and processing, urea can cause problems.
 For example, urea plants can leak poisonous gases, such as ammonia.
 These can then enter water supplies and pollute the air.
 Urea itself also damages soil ecosystems, groundwater and surrounding habitats.
 If animals ingest it, it can harm their internal systems.
 It can be absorbed by their feet and paws and carried a long way away from the original de-icing area.
 Eliminating urea from the process enables a more sustainable de-icing solution.

 The crystals contained within EcoGrit have been carefully designed to melt away, leaving minimal residue for a more sustainable de-icing process.
 They will not block drainage systems like sand or grit can do.
 This means that water and drains can flow more easily, which helps reduce the environmental impact caused by overflowing sewage or dirty water.
 EcoGrit also works for up to seven days, reducing the number of applications you need.
 It is also non-corrosive to surfaces, walls and vehicles.
 This keeps assets in good condition for longer so that the environmental impact of repairs and replacements can also be minimised.

 4· Sustainable Packaging

-Also, EcoGrit is also available wholesale, cutting down packaging even more.
-The product is available in half-tonne and one-tonne bags for wholesale customers’ longer-term storage without the additional plastics needed to keep multiple lots of smaller quantities on hand.
-Orders are sent directly to the department responsible for business maintenance, which reduces driving miles too.
+Also, EcoGrit is also available wholesale, which cuts down on packaging even more.
+The product is available in half-tonne and one-tonne bags for wholesale customers’ long-term storage without the additional plastics needed to keep lots of smaller quantities on hand.
+Orders are sent directly to the department responsible for business maintenance which reduces driving miles too.